create3000/x_ite/docs/_posts/reference/prototype-services.md

 #### **isExternProto**: boolean

 Always has the value of true.
-This property is read only.
+This property is read-only.

 #### **loadState**: number

 The value is one of the *_STATE* properties defined in the [X3DConstants](/x_ite/reference/constants-services/#load-state-constants) object.
-This property is read only.
+This property is read-only.

 #### **appInfo**: string